JunYuHuang/top-chess-cli/Planning.md

 ## MVP Requirements

 - 2 human players
-- uses ASCII characters to represent the game pieces
-  - e.g. `♟︎` for black pawn
 - console GUI / interface
 - accepts LAN (Long Algebraic Notation) from human players for chess move inputs
 - console UI 'screens'
   - game turn screen that displays
     - game board
-    - pieces captured by white
-    - pieces captured by black
     - whose turn it currently is
     - message indicating that the player's king has been checked if so
     - prompt for how to enter a valid chess move in Long AN